wooky/ottd-prayer/README.md

 (note: on Windows, the activate script is called with `.venv\Scripts\activate.bat`)

-To run the script when in the virtual environment, simply call `ottd-prayer`.
+To run the script when in the virtual environment, simply call `ottd-prayer` or `python main.py`.

 ### Maintaining Code Quality